Later Life Workplace Index: Development

 The LLWI is based on extensive qualitative as well as quantitative research.
 Within the first development phase, the model was derived from expert interviews in Germany and business analyses in the U.S. to form the Silver Work Index (SWI).
 Subsequently, the index was operationalized into a questionnaire and its reliability as well as validity were checked in several studies in Germany.
 In cooperation with international scientists, the LLWI is currently being translated into other languages.
-An English-language version of the LLWI was published in 2021.
+An English-language version of the LLWI for the United States was published in 2023.
 Over the course of the operationalization and internationalization, the former Silver Work Index was renamed Later Life Workplace Index.

 The LLWI can be considered as an extension of the Active Ageing Index (AAI), which is a joint project of the UNECE Population Unit, the European Commission Directorate General for Employment, Social Affairs and Inclusion as well as the European Centre for Social Welfare Policy and Research.
 The AAI measures the extent to which older people live independently and participate in economic as well as social activities to identify untapped potential for actively ageing societies.
 This macro level analysis is being complemented on organizational meso level by the LLWI.

+In 2025, the short form of the measure (LLWI-SF) was published in ten languages.
+Finsel et al. reduced the original 80 questions to 29 questions and validated the LLWI-SF in an empirical study.
+The language versions can be used in Belgium (Flemish), Germany, Italy, Japan, South Korea, the Netherlands, Norway, Poland, Portugal and the United States.